 My argument is this, though.

-Um, because of the fog of war and the type of combat that we fight in, uh, the type of fighting that I've seen, the type of fighting that Duncan Hunter has seen, we have to give the benefit of the doubt to our troops on the ground, uh, re regardless of how these situations end up, regardless of the collateral that's created.
+Even if we had found out that those guys that they killed were innocent, or we were unable to prove that they had ties to the enemy or ties to bomb makers in this case, because of the fog of war and the type of combat that we fight in, the type of fighting that I've seen, the type of fighting that Duncan Hunter has seen, we have to give the benefit of the doubt to our troops on the ground, regardless of how these situations end up, regardless of the collateral that's created.

-Um, but in this Captain Captain Hill, in this particular case, that very same platoon, was it two weeks earlier, a week earlier?
+But Captain Hill, in this particular case, that very same platoon, was it two weeks earlier, a week earlier?

 The very same MO happened.

-They were attacked by the case.
+They were attacked by these.

-That's why he he was there.
+That's why he was there.

 This is Duncan again.